Update: Nov 2nd, 2020

 Who do we share your personal information with?

 AOS uses a network of agents and distributors in the marketing and selling of our products.
-As outlined above, the personal information (namely business contact details) of individuals within our customers’ organisations may be shared with these distributors for the purpose of providing our products and services to our customers and in accordance with this Statement, and for the purpose of reporting.
+As outlined above, the personal information (namely business contact details) of individuals within our customers’ organisations may be shared with these distributors for the purpose of providing our products and services to our customers and in accordance with this Statement, and where legally required.

-In accordance with the new EU GDPR ruling, we want you to be in control of how your personal information is used by us.
-We want you to be sure that we keep only the most up-to-date information about you in our records.
-If you believe that your contact information needs to be updated, e-mail us at email@example.com to requesting a correction.
+We want to be sure that we keep only the most up-to-date information about you in our records so please let us know if your personal details change at any time.
+If you believe that your contact information needs to be updated or corrected, e-mail us at firstname.lastname@example.org or email@example.com.

-Your personal information is also editable by you, in your My Account page.
-You will have created a login (your email address) and password when registering during the purchase or trial download process.
-You may remove any of the non-required information, as above, it is imperative we retain your name and email for your product to function.]
+If you are a user of an AOS product and have an account with us, your personal information is also editable by you in the Administration page.
+You will have created a login (your email address) and password when registering during the purchase or trial process.
+You may remove any of the non-required information but, as above, it is imperative we retain your name and email for your product to function.

 |Circumstances in which personal information is collected||How long do we keep it?|